 2. Absolute glycan quantification using stable isotope glycan as internal standards

-The significant mass increment of the isotopically labeled standard over the natural compound gives rise to a clear separation of the isotopic profiles of analyte and standard which is important for glycan quantification.
-The use of stable-isotope labeled glycans as internal standards allow the absolute quantification of even low abundant glycan markers in complex mixtures.
+The significant mass increment of the isotopically labeled standard over the natural compound gives rise to a clear separation of the isotopic profiles of analyte and the standard which is pivotal for glycan quantification.
+The arrangement of stable-isotope labeled glycans as internal standards allow the absolute quantification of even low abundant glycan markers in complex mixtures.
 It is important as well for the development of absolute quantification of glycans as clinical biomarkers.
-Absolute glycan quantification using stable isotope glycan as internal standards also should help to rapidly establish methods employing isotopic dilution for glycan disease marker quantification.

 Figure 2.
 Quantitative MALDI-TOF MS spectra of IgG1 glycan profile in the presence of stable isotope labelled internal N-glycan standards (marked with an asterisk)1